qua-platform/qua-libs/examples/mixer-calibration/readme.md

 Afterwards, the program is executed, the SA object is being created and parameters are being set for a large sweep to see the initial spectrum.
 We set the bandwidth to 1 kHz and we sweep a bit more than twice the IF frequency, this is such that we'll be able to see spurs coming from higher harmonics (if they are not negligible, the IF & LO power need tuning)

-After getting the initial trace, we turn on the Channel Power measurement and configure it.
+After getting the initial trace, we turn on the Channel Power measurement and configure it to be around the LO frequency.
+In the second method, we activate a marker and put it on the LO frequency.
 We then run the Nelder-Mead algorithm to minimize the leakage.

 It then repeats for the image minimization, and finally takes another large trace to see the final spectrum after the minimization.